dalgard/meteor-viewmodel/README.md

 The advantage of registering `{{bind}}` globally is that you may use it inside any template without first declaring a viewmodel.

-Using the helper then automatically creates a new viewmodel instance (if none existed) and immediately registers the bound key as a Blaze helper – this helper can then be used anywhere *after* the call to `{{bind}}`, but not before.
-If you want to be able to place a property helper anywhere in the template, declare the viewmodel explicitly.
+The helper then automatically creates a new viewmodel instance (if none existed) on the template and immediately registers the bound key as a Blaze helper – this helper can then be used anywhere *after* the call to `{{bind}}`, but not before.
+If you want to be able to place a property helper *anywhere* in the template, declare the viewmodel explicitly.

 The syntax of the bind helper looks like this: